 Finally, we consider, how the characteristics of closed-end funds may be related to their trading activity.
 For instance, Tang (2012) argues that closed-end funds could be exposed to rollover risk (rather than to redemption risk) because they borrow in the action rate security market.
 This could hamper at least some closed-end funds' ability to trade against mispricing.
 In column 4, we construct a proxy for the closed-end funds' leverage using Capital IQ.
-We include in our basic specification an interaction of the closed-end fund dummy with the fund's leverage to evaluate whether funds with higher leverage are less likely to trade against mispricing.
+As shown in Table 1, and consistent with Cherkes, Sagi, and Stanton (2008), leverage is small for US domestic equity funds.
+Nevertheless, we include in our basic specification an interaction of the closed-end fund dummy with the fund's leverage to evaluate whether funds with higher leverage are less likely to trade against mispricing.
 We find no evidence that this is the case.